timruffles/mobile-drag-drop/README.md

-`TODO` integrate travis ci, write unit and end2end tests (saucelabs?)
+`TODO integrate travis ci, write unit and end2end tests (saucelabs?). if any browser starts to behave differently we should notice it.`

 # Polyfill for HTML 5 drag'n'drop